 Along with continuing to work with clients and brands, Krayl’s current projects include publishing of her first full-color book, An Appealing Plan: A Year of Everyday Celebrations, filled with appealing images, seasonal inspiration and tempting recipes designed to encourage others to celebrate everyday and each season to its fullest.
-You can also find Krayl on Facebook, Twitter, and Pinterest.
+You can also find Krayl on Facebook, Twitter, Pinterest, and Instagram.

 Wheat Berries?
 What are Wheat Berries, anyway?
 I know that was my thought when I put that first spoonful of Wheat Berry Salad on my plate at a luncheon almost ten years ago.
 I was at a friend’s house and she had, as usual, an unbelievable display of perfectly prepared dishes laid out – grilled seasonal vegetables, poached salmon, sliced medium-rare filet, a mixed field greens salad and of course the wheat berry salad.
 At first bite it has an earthy warmness to it, a tad nutty but only slightly, and depending on what other ingredients are mixed in, the wonderful ability to suit any season.

 Technically speaking, wheat berries are the whole-grain form of wheat seeds, the complete grain before it has undergone any processing – which couldn’t be better for an October Unprocessed recipe!
 They are the original source of all wheat products before any refinement, and are high in fiber and protein-packed.